HIV and TB: A Fact Sheet for HIV Care Providers in Minnesota

 - A medical expert in the treatment of TB should be consulted before starting LTBI therapy in an HIV-infected person.
 Expert medical consultation is available through the MDH TB Prevention and Control Program.

-Any person in Minnesota receiving treatment for LTBI or active TB disease is eligible to receive TB medications free of charge from the MDH TB Prevention and Control Program.
-Treatment regimens must follow Centers for Disease Control and Prevention/American Thoracic Society/Infectious Diseases Society of America treatment guidelines.
+Any person in Minnesota receiving treatment for LTBI or active TB disease is eligible to receive TB medications at no cost to the patient from the MDH TB Prevention and Control Program.
+Treatment regimens must follow Centers for Disease Control and Prevention/American Thoracic Society/ Infectious Diseases Society of America treatment guidelines.

 - To request medications, the prescribing clinician should contact MDH at 651-201-5414 or 1-877-676-5414 (toll free).
 You will be asked to provide pertinent demographic and clinical information and a copy of the prescription(s).